-Tree Trimming, also known as tree pruning, is one of the most important aspects of maintaining long lasting healthy trees and shrubs.
+Tree trimming, also known as pruning, is one of the most important aspects of maintaining long-lasting healthy trees and shrubs.

-FOR BEST HEALTH, TREE TRIMMING SHOULD BE PERFORMED EVERY 3-5 YEARS
+FOR BEST PLANT HEALTH, TREE TRIMMING SHOULD BE PERFORMED EVERY 3-5 YEARS.

 BENEFITS OF TREE TRIMMING

 |Safety Benefits: Proper pruning creates & maintains a strong tree structure, preventing safety hazards such as low growing and dead branches.||Aesthetic Benefits: Proper pruning will promote new growth, more vibrant colors, and keep your tree looking neat and tidy.|

 |Health Benefits: Trimming your trees will eliminate dead and diseased branches.
 By removing these branches you help stop the spread of disease and insects within the rest of your tree, as well as reduce any unnecessary weight carried by the tree.||Visual Access Benefits: Trimming your tree can open up your landscape, allowing more sunlight into your yard and improving your view.|